adafruit/Adafruit_Learning_System_Guides/Demofruit/README.md

 ## The six demos

 Each demo began as a standalone sketch and was merged into the sampler.
-They are listed here in menu order, which is also roughly chronological by technique.
+They are listed here in menu order, which is also roughly chronological by technique — a small tour through the era's effects.

 ### 1. Starfield
 A forward-warping star field with per-letter bouncing chrome text.
 The classic "space + scroller" demo opener.

 - **Button1** — cycle the text message (`Adafruit`, `Fruit Jam`, `kqvc`, `L 4 r 5`; editable at the top of `starfield_impl.h`)
 - **Button2** — step warp intensity
 - **Button3** — randomize star density